Engee documentation

 sUCA = EngeePhased.UCA(N, R, ArrayNormal="x")

-Element - phased array element
+Element — element of the phased array antenna

 Details

-*Example: EngeePhased.CosineAntennaElement.
+Example: EngeePhased.CosineAntennaElement

-NumElements — number of grid elements
+numElements — the number of grid elements

-5 (by default) | A whole number greater than one
++ 5 (default) | an integer greater than one

 Details